lchen198/wypyplus/README.md

 WyPyPlus is the result of a deep meditation and soul searching to find out what do I really need for taking personal notes.

 I tried many solutions in the last decade including MoinMoin wiki, DokuWiki, TiddlyWiki, ZIM，Emacs Org mode and many more.
-Today, I take work-related notes using Org mode and it works well for me.
+I take work-related notes with Org mode and it works well for me.

 I want to keep control of my personal data.
-Cloud-based services is not ideal for me.
+Cloud-based services are not ideal for me.
 Desktop wiki often have display issues when running across multi platforms and various size of screens.
 Setting up a personal wiki server is not easy.
-I would set up a Linux and secure it, configure the web front-end, and initialize a database.
-After that I also need to worry about backing up the data.
+I would set up a Linux and secure it, configure a web front-end, and initialize a database.
+After that I also need to worry about backing up the data and keep the system up-to-date.
 The more features it has, the higher maintenance cost I need to pay.
 Things add up pretty quickly.

 ### The key feature of WyPyPluse is the lack of features.
 (AKA Less is More)

-It is just slightly better than a Windows notepad or a typewriter.
+It is just slightly better than a Windows notepad.
 Wiki pages are just text files.
 If you don't want WyPyPlus, you can easily move to somewhere else.

 **Benefits**
 * Fast!!
-* Support just enough wiki synatax to be useful.
+* Support just enough wiki synataxes to be useful.
 (See [DemoPage](https://github.com/lchen198/wypyplus/blob/main/w/DemoPage))
 * Takes less than one minute to setup.
 * Runs anywhere that has Python and a browser.
 * Works perfectly offline.